lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

         - Xubuntu was also suggested by course materials as an alternative to Debian.
 - Everything was fine from the shell prior RDP, so I'll try to stick with that
     - If GUI is needed, It's either XFCE, scale up the VM or create a beefier instance
-        - This is a good test for Multipass
+        - This is a good test for Multipass features
     - If x86 is needed, the same should be easily brought up on another host
         - Portability is another good multipass test-case
 - Initial experience from multipass was very nice and creating a local VM has a "cloudish" feel to it.